Jack Nicklaus: Awards and recognition

 After Nicklaus's first year on the PGA Tour in 1962, he received the PGA Tour Rookie of the Year award.
 As well as receiving the PGA Tour Player of the Year five times and topping the PGA Tour money list eight times, he has also attained the Bob Jones Award and the Payne Stewart Award, among others.

 Nicklaus was inducted into the World Golf Hall of Fame in the inaugural class of 1974 and the Canadian Golf Hall of Fame in 1995.
 His likeness was featured on a special commemorative issue five-pound note issued by the Royal Bank of Scotland, making him the first living person outside the Royal Family to appear on a British banknote.
 In 1999 he was on the six man short list for the BBC's Sports Personality of the Century.

 In 2001, Nicklaus was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor Coach Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the Coach.

 There is a Jack Nicklaus Museum on the campus of The Ohio State University in his home town of Columbus.
 The museum was opened in 2002 and is a state-of-the-art, 24000 sqft facility offering a comprehensive view of Nicklaus's life and career in and out of golf as well as exhibits celebrating the history and legends of the game.
+Originally owned by a private company, Jack Nicklaus Museum Inc., the museum was transferred to Ohio State in 2005.
+In 2015, Columbus Business First reported that the museum lost $200,000 annually.
+After a visit to the museum in 2017, Adam Schupak of Sports Illustrated noted that it chronicled Nicklaus's life well, but lacked interactive elements.